Leazael/scf-wiki/content/Encyclopædia/Locations/Geography/Crucible.md

 - [[Las]]
 - [[Izmoroz]]

-Other countries in the region include
+Other countries in the region include:
 - [[Yádor]]
 - [[Vareshian Commonwealth|Commonwealth]] of [[Tel Varesh]]
 - [[Thrjoskarland]]